-Most marketing companies have a smoke and mirror approach to pricing, yet it is one of the first questions I get asked by small business owners, and as I’m all about being upfront and transparent, fellow marketing consultants probably won’t like me for it, but if you’re interested, read on.
+Most marketing companies have a smoke and mirror approach to pricing, yet it is one of the first questions I get asked by small business owners, and as I’m all about being upfront, fellow marketing consultants probably won’t like me for it, but if you’re interested, read on.

-As a small business owner, every penny counts, so it is vital you are getting the most bang for your buck when it comes to appointing a marketing consultant, but hardly anyone is upfront about pricing without having meetings and giving you the hard sell first.
+As a small business owner, every penny counts, so it is vital you are getting the most bang for your buck in appointing a marketing consultant, but hardly anyone is upfront about pricing their consulting services without having meetings and giving you the hard sell first.

-In truth, there is a reason for that, most consultants will base their pricing on one (or combination) of three ways:
+There is a reason for that, most consultants will base their pricing on one (or a combination) of three ways:

 - Hourly rate